vladmalik/pasteimage/README.md

 Option 2: Upload with PHP
 ------------------------------

+  Add an input element to the HTML: <input name="img" type="text">

+  Define your callback function like this:

+    function insertImageURI(value) {
-  First parse the uri to strip out "base64".

-    var sourceSplit = source.split("base64,");
+    	// parse the uri to strip out "base64" var sourceSplit = value.split("base64,");
     	var sourceString = sourceSplit[1];
+    	// Write base64-encoded string into input field
+      	$("input").val(sourceString);
+    }

-  Then assign sourceString to an input field and submit with form (or use ajax).
+  Then submit this field with a form (or use ajax).

-  Use PHP to upload the string data to an image:
+  On the backend, use PHP to upload the string data to a jpeg image:

   	$image = imagecreatefromstring(base64_decode($sourceString));
   	imagejpeg($image, $destination, 100);